oroinc/documentation/user_guide/marketing_list.rst

 - **Conditions Group**: a set of field conditions

-- **Apply Segment**: only records from a specific :term:`segment` are added to the list.
+- **Apply Segment**: only records that meet a specific set of predefined conditions (belong to a segment) are added to the list.
 (Segments are subject to a separate document)

 Field conditions, condition groups and segment settings can be combined or ORed to define the final set of conditions.